HTL Anichstraße

 However, Austrofascism was unable to turn the tide in the 1930s, especially economically.
 The economic crisis, which also hit Austria in 1931 and fuelled the radical, populist policies of the NSDAP, hit hard.
 State investment in major infrastructure projects came to a standstill.
 The unemployment rate in 1933 was 25%.
 The restriction of social welfare, which was introduced at the beginning of the First Republick was introduced had dramatic effects.
 The long-term unemployed were excluded from receiving social benefits as "Discontinued" excluded.
 Poverty caused the crime rate to rise, and robberies, muggings and thefts became more frequent.

 As in previous decades, the housing situation was a particular problem.
 Despite the city's efforts to create modern living space, many Innsbruck residents still lived in shacks.
 Bathrooms or one bedroom per person were the exception.
 Since the great growth of Innsbruck from the 1880s onwards, the housing situation was precarious for many people.
 The railways, industrialisation, refugees from the German-speaking regions of Italy and the economic crisis had pushed Innsbruck to the brink of the possible.
 After Vienna, Innsbruck had the second highest number of residents per house.
 Rents for housing were so high that workers often slept in stages in order to share the costs.
 Although new blocks of flats and homeless shelters were built, especially in Pradl, such as the workers' hostel in Amthorstraße in 1907, the hostel in Hunoldstraße and the Pembaurblock, this was not enough to deal with the situation.
-Out of this need and desperation, several shanty towns and settlements were created on the outskirts of the city, founded by the marginalised, the desperate and those left behind who found no place in the system.
+Out of this need and despair, several shanty towns and settlements emerged on the outskirts of the city, founded by the marginalised, the desperate and those left behind who found no place in the system.
+In the prisoner-of-war camp in the Höttinger Au, people took up residence in the barracks after they had been invalided out.
+The best known and most notorious to this day was the Bocksiedlung on the site of today's Reichenau.
+From 1930, several families settled in barracks and caravans between the airport, which was located there at the time, and the barracks of the Reichenau concentration camp.
+The legend of its origins speaks of Otto and Josefa Rauth as the founders, whose caravan was stranded here.
+Rauth was not only economically poor, but also morally poor as an avowed communist in Tyrolean terms.
+His raft, the Noah's Ark, which he wanted to use to reach the Soviet Union via the Inn and Danube, anchored in front of Gasthof Sandwirt.

 Gradually, an area emerged on the edge of both the town and society, which was run by the unofficial mayor of the estate, Johann Bock (1900 - 1975), like an independent commune.
 He regulated the agendas in his sphere of influence in a rough and ready manner.

 The Bockala had a terrible reputation among the good citizens of the city.
 And despite all the historical smoothing and nostalgia, probably not without good reason.
-As helpful and supportive as the often eccentric residents of the neighbourhood could be, physical violence and petty crime were the order of the day.
-Excessive alcohol consumption was common practice and the streets were unpaved.
+As helpful and supportive as the often eccentric residents of the estate could be among themselves, physical violence and petty crime were commonplace.
+Excessive alcohol consumption was common practice.
+The streets were unpaved.
 There was no running water, sewage system or sanitary facilities, nor was there a regular electricity supply.
 Even the supply of drinking water was precarious for a long time, which brought with it the constant risk of epidemics.

 Many, but not all, of the residents were unemployed or criminals.
 In many cases, it was people who had fallen through the system who settled in the Bocksiedlung.
 Having the wrong party membership could be enough to prevent you from getting a flat in Innsbruck in the 1930s.
 Karl Jaworak, who carried out an assassination attempt on Federal Chancellor Prelate Ignaz Seipel in 1924, lived at Reichenau 5a from 1958 after his imprisonment and deportation to a concentration camp during the Nazi regime.